kanikaaradhya/neuralartx/README.md

 Artists — especially emerging ones — face a real problem: gallery exhibitions are expensive, local markets are limited, and most e-commerce platforms aren't designed for original artwork.
 NeuralArtX is a purpose-built web storefront where artists list work with pricing and discounts, and buyers can register, browse, add items to a cart, pay securely via Razorpay, and leave reviews — all backed by a normalised MySQL database and JWT-based session management.

-Built across two semesters (Web Application Development + DBMS) at BMS College of Engineering, 2022–23.

 ## My Role

 This was a team project.
 My contributions:
 - Designed and implemented the Node.js backend — REST API routes, MySQL integration, JWT authentication layer, and Razorpay payment flow
 - Built the responsive frontend layout across all sections (product grid, cart interactions, contact form)
 - Designed the relational schema (4 tables, normalised to 3NF) with ER modelling
-- Almost all of the artwork featured on the platform is my own — the project doubled as a real showcase for pieces I'd been painting and illustrating independently
+- Almost all the artwork featured on the platform is my own — the project doubled as a real showcase for pieces I'd been painting and illustrating independently

 ## Architecture